influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/_index.md

 ### Partition keys

 A partition key uniquely identifies a partition.
-The structure of partition keys is defined by a _[partition template](#partition-templates)_.
-Partition keys are composed of up to eight parts or dimensions (tags, tag buckets, and time).
+A _[partition template](#partition-templates)_ defines the partition key format.
+Partition keys are
+composed of up to 8 dimensions (1 time part and up to 7 tag or tag bucket parts).
 Each part is delimited by the partition key separator (`|`).

+The default format for partition keys is `%Y-%m-%d` (for example, `2024-01-01`).

 {{< expand-wrapper >}}
 {{% expand "View example partition templates and keys" %}}